NDevTK/infra/doc/users/vpython.md

   1. Identify which wheels were needed, referencing the [Available Wheels](#Available-Wheels) section.
   1. Build a `vpython` specification file referencing the necessary wheels.
-  1. Configure the script to run through `vpython`.
+  1. Configure the script to run through `vpython3`.

 ## Basics

-`vpython` is a thin wrapper around a Python invocation.
+`vpython` (`vpython3`) is a thin wrapper around a Python invocation.
 It accepts the same command-line options as Python, and in most cases can be used in place of a direct `python` command invocation.
 When run, `vpython`: